By using this site, you agree to the Privacy Policy and Terms of Use.

 UK Pet Food Manufacturing Association

 The Pet Food Manufacturers’ Association (PFMA) is the UK’s main industry body.
-Most reputable dog food brands operating in the UK are PFMA members, and membership requires adherence to strict labelling rules and manufacturing standards.
+Most reputable dog food brands operating in the UK are PFMA members, and membership requires adherence to strict labeling rules and manufacturing standards.

 What the regulations don’t cover